simplisticmartin/Godzillow/project_findings.md

 #### Describe your methodology for selecting your model.
 Why do you think this type of model works well?
 (4) Metrics, Validation, and Evaluation.
 3

 We began with a simple model of a linear regression, and we stuck with this until we could find another model to replace it which would perform better.
 This model turned out to be a random forest.
 The Mean Square Error of our final model ended up being 1,797,974.

+#### How well do you think you model will perform on the hold out test set?
+How do you know?

+I think our model will perform reasonably well.
+Our MSE is approximately 1.7 million.
+Which means that the error  was on average $1000 dollars for the rent values of test1.csv.
+We expected to see similar results in test3.csv because we split up our test data and worked to not overtrain our model.

+#### Is your model useful?
+Why or why not?

+Yes, it is useful because it can predict rent to an acceptable average error.

+#### Are there any special cases in which your model works particularly well or particularly poorly?

+Random Forest model are very prompt to overfitting the data.
+If we were to increase the number of features of our model, there is the possibility that the model will overfit the training dataset increase the mse and thus, giving unreliable predictions.